Caring for parks and forests

 - Brush soil and plant materials out of your tent before each pack up.

-- For more information watch the stop the spread of weeds web clip.
+- For more information watch the stop the spread of weeds video.

 - Leave no rubbish.
 Take your rubbish with you when you leave, don't bury it.

-- Camp, walk and drive softly.
+- Camp, walk and drive with care.
 Leave your campsite better than you found it.
-When walking, stay on the tracks—for more information see walk softly.
+When walking, stay on the tracks—for more information see walk with care.

 - Use toilets if provided.
 If toilets are not available, bury all faecal matter and toilet paper 15-20 cm deep at least 100 m from tracks, campsites and waterbodies.
 Take nappies and sanitary products home with you for disposal.